-We will always listen to any concerns and try to resolve them but should staff feel unable to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled in the school, they can use the NSPCC helpline The NSPCC's 'What you can do to report abuse dedicated helpline or call 0800 028 0285 - line is available from 8am-8pm, Mon-Fri or email: help@nspcc.org.uk
+We will always listen to any concerns and try to resolve them but should staff feel unable to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled in the school, they can use the NSPCC helpline The NSPCC's 'What you can do to report abuse dedicated helpline or call 0800 028 0285 - line is available from 8am-8pm, Mon-Fri or email: help@NSPCC.org.uk

-If the school have concerns with the way other agencies are handling a safeguarding concern, then we will follow the Lincolnshire LSCP Professional Resolution and Escalation Protocol the LSCP Professional Resolution & Escalation Protocol.
-This allows us to open up a dialogue with other professionals and resolve any issues in an open and honest approach and in the best interest of the child.
+If there is a concern from within school about how a safeguarding concern is being handled or the school have concerns with the way other agencies are handling a safeguarding concern, then we will follow the Lincolnshire LSCP Professional Resolution & Escalation Protocol.
+This allows us to open up a dialogue with other professionals and resolve any issues in an open and honest approach and in the best interests of the child.